-I have adapted this dish from an old Weight Watchers recipe for Hubble Bubble casserole that was given to me by a friend.
-It quickly became the kids favourite dish and over time I have tweaked a few ingredients and cooked it in the slow cooker instead of on the hob, so on busy evenings after school there would be a comforting dinner ready for them.
+I have adapted this dish from an old Weight Watchers recipe that was given to me by a friend.
+It quickly became one of the kid's favourite dishes and over time, I have tweaked a few ingredients and changed the cooking method to the slow cooker instead of on the hob, so on busy evenings after school there would be a comforting dinner ready for them.

-This is a great dish that the whole family can enjoy, from toddlers to Grandma!
+This is a great dish that the whole family will love, from toddlers to Grandma!
 The gluten free Worcestershire sauce and brown sugar add a sweet and sharp tang to the casserole.
 You can also adapt it and add different vegetables.
 I hope this becomes a staple dinner in your house like it has mine.

-If you are looking more more comforting dinner ideas take a look at my Gluten Free Ikea Meatballs, Creamy Chicken & Leek Risotto, Lemon & Garlic Chicken Traybake and Easy Vegan Mixed Bean Chilli.
+If you are looking more more winter dinner ideas take a look at my Gluten Free Ikea Meatballs, Creamy Chicken & Leek Risotto, Lemon & Garlic Chicken Traybake, Easy Vegan Mixed Bean Chill & Gluten Free Chilli Con Carne.

 Jump to: